El Nido Palawan, Philippines Travel Guide

 El Nido's nightlife is relatively laid-back.
 There are no large nightclubs for high-energy dancing.

-Bars along the beach and in town offer music, drinks, and a relaxed party atmosphere.
+Bars at the seaside and in town offer music, drinks, and a relaxed party atmosphere.
 Small spots with DJ sets sometimes appear.

 Bars typically close around midnight to 1 AM.
 Some may stay open later, especially on weekends or during peak season, contingent on the crowd.

-Many visitors start their evening with a relaxing dinner at one of the numerous restaurants along the beachfront.
+Many visitors start their evening with a relaxing dinner at one of the numerous dining spots beside the beachfront.

-Las Cabanas Beach is a favorite spot for sunset views, with many bars offering cocktails and light bites as the sun dips.
+Las Cabanas Beach is a favorite spot for sunset views, having lots of bars offering cocktails and not heavy bites as the sun dips.

 Expect casual gatherings, friendly conversations, and the sound of waves rather than large-scale theatrical performances.